Setup for Microsoft 365 Business for Campaigns

 Type your username and password.
 Select Sign in.

 In the top right of the page, find the Preview on control.
-Select Preview on so you can use all the controls described in Bump up protection for your campaign.
+Select Preview on so you can use all the controls described in Boost your security protection for your campaign.

 How your staff will sign in